Huasenberg/Sudoku-Vocabulary/README.md

 - Given: that listening comprehension mode is enabled
 - When: the user initiates a new puzzle
-- Then: the user sees a standard Sudoku grid with some prefilled cells showing digits in the range 1..9 and all other cells empty
+- Then: the user sees a standard Sudoku grid with some prefilled cells showing digits in the range 1...9 (1 and 9 inclusive) and all other cells empty

 ### `Scenario 2`